Tiptopolis/uChumpEngine/README.md

 any obvious beginner nitpicks.
 If it works, it works, though I'll gladly take any advice for improvement and optimization.

-Github is the logical next-step on this path.
+Github was the logical next-step on this path.

 I am trying to avoid prebuilt libraries, though there are obvious advantages for some.
 I will occasionally adopt one to study and experiment with its features before trying to